shushcat/vim-minimd/README.md

 # minimd

-Minimd is a small plugin for writing long [Markdown](https://commonmark.org/) documents in Vim.
-It is mostly a simple implementation of the header visibility cycling idea from [Org Mode](https://orgmode.org/) for Emacs, which makes it easy to keep track of the contents of long documents by displaying outlines based on the headlines in those documents.
-Its main features are

-- Fast section folding, even for very long documents;
-- Display of unfolded headers as outlines of their contents;
+Minimd is a Vim plugin that helps with writing long [Markdown](https://commonmark.org/) documents by folding sections and showing outlines of their contents.

+The basic idea is that pressing spacebar on an _unfolded_ level 1 header will fold that header, while pressing spacebar on a _folded_ level 1 header will both unfold it and fold all the level 2 headers it contains.
+If you fold then unfold a level 3 header, any level 4 headers are folded, and so on.
+Pressing a number followed by the spacebar folds all headers of that number, which is an outline.

+Minimd also has a few other features to make working with long documents easier:

-- A header motion command that ignores code blocks (so doesn't mistake `#` comments for headers);
+- Header motion command that ignore code blocks (so don't mistake `#` comments for headers);
-- Basic task management with checkbox toggling, along with `ACTV`, `TODO`, and `DONE` keywords;
+- Minimal syntax highlighting (headers, code blocks, square brackets, checkboxes, and the task markers `ACTV`, `TODO`, `WAIT`, `CNCL`, and `DONE`) so as not to be too distracting and to speed up the folding a bit
+- Shortcuts to simultaneously change the levels of all headers within a fold
-- A word count, from Vim's fast builtin `wordcount()` function, in the status line, set to update only when toggling between insert and normal modes.
+- A fast word count (in the status line by default) that updates only when toggling between insert and normal modes.

 ## Demonstration